ASNeG/ASNeG.github.io/projects/opcuawebserver.md

   ![OPC UA Web Server Structure](/images/opcuawebserver_structure.png)

   In addition, the Web Server provides **Web Panel** for visualization of the process data. **Web Panel** uses a JavaScript library of visual components which can be bound with OPC UA variables.
 You can use it as a very simple SCADA system configured by XML files.

+  ## Demo Server

+  To see, how the Web Server works online, you can use our [demo server](http://jenkins.asneg.de:8083/).

   ## Development Status